gokh4nozturk/repo-analyzer/README.md

 - Track commit history and contributor statistics
 - Generate reports in multiple formats (text, JSON, HTML)
 - Identify file extensions and their distribution
+- Automatically upload reports to cloud storage for easy sharing

 ## Installation